 The Nam Ha National Park is the perfect place to spot leopards, wild elephants and also tigers.
 The Boloven Plateau in the Champassak province of Laos is also good for enjoying an elephant ride and for trekking.
 Don’t forget to take many photos as remembrance too!

-Muslim Travel Tip #2: Laos has a small Muslim community mainly in the capital city.
+Muslim Travel Tip #2: Another tip for Laos as Muslim Travel.
+Laos has a small Muslim community mainly in the capital city.
 The Jama Masjid in Vientiane is the main Mosque.
 But there is also another mosque which is Vientiane’s Azhar Mosque, known locally as “Masjid Cambodia”.
 It is located in an obscure corner of Vientiane’s Chantaburi district.

 Even though Laos is just a small country, it superbly has a lot of activities for fellow travellers.
 Hopefully, through this article, all the Muslim travellers out there will be intrigued to experience Laos in the future.
 Before I conclude this article, let’s take a look at one more fact about Islam in Laos.
 Did you know that Muslims are a small minority in Laos and constitute about 0.01% of the population?

+That’s all for Laos for Muslim travel.
 The Muslim population is mostly involved in trading and managing meat shops.
 A small community of Cham Muslims from Cambodia who escaped the Khmer Rouge is also found.
 Muslims live primarily in urban areas.
+Check out more things to do in Cambodia.